 |Part-time study available||No, full-time only|

 Socio-technical changes create a wide range of challenges and opportunities for educators and those who support learning around the world.
-New digital technologies (such as credit-card sized computers, digital games, mobile devices, robots, social media, tangible technologies) are becoming embedded in our societies and being used for a wide range of purposes in educational settings.
+Digital technologies (such as credit-card sized computers, digital games, artificial intelligence, massive online open courses, robots, social media and tangible technologies) are increasingly becoming embedded in our societies and being used for a wide range of purposes in educational settings.

-The pathway is designed for those who wish to take a critical perspective on the use of technology to support teaching and learning.
+This pathway is designed for those who wish to take a critical perspective on the use of technology in diverse educational settings.
 It is suitable for people with a variety of educational backgrounds and experiences, including teachers and lecturers, creative technologists, and those who support informal learning settings such as museums and public spaces.

-As you look to develop your career as a leader of learning, this MSc will provide you with an in-depth understanding of socio-technical change and the uses of digital technologies to support educational initiatives in diverse contexts and settings.
-It will also prepare you for further research in this rapidly developing field.
+The pathway will provide you with a firm foundation for developing your career in teaching, education leadership, research or learning technology.
+You will develop an in-depth understanding of socio-technical change and the uses of digital technologies to support educational initiatives in a wide variety of settings.
+In addition, the pathway will prepare you to undertake further research in this rapidly developing field.